neerajw710/DataExplorationInSQL/CovidPortfolioProject.md

 and the Dataset consists of Data from January 1, 2020 till February 7, 2022.
 The entire dataset was devided into two table (CovidDeaths and CovidVaccinations) before importing it to SSMS for data exploration.

-## In this project I have explored the data for following subjects:
+## This project explores the data for following subjects:
 * Predicting of the probability of death if a person living in Indaia encounters COVID-19.
 * Predicting the probability of getting infected by covid if you live in India.
 * Showing countries with their heighest infection rate as compared to population.